dward2/BME547/Assignments/time_server_project.md

   + PEP 8 compliance
   + Successful implementation of the server routes above
   + That code runs without error
+* Your server can assume that it will only receive valid input.
+You do not need to program it to check for bad input.
+Note, this is true only for this assignment.
+  The next server assignments will need to check for bad input.

 ### Python Date and Time